elusivecodes/FrostDateTime/README.md

 Set the current time zone.

-- `timeZone` is the name of the new time zone, which can be either "*UTC*" or a supported value from the [IANA timeZone database](https://www.iana.org/time-zones).
+- `timeZone` is the name of the new time zone, which can be either "*UTC*", a supported value from the [IANA timeZone database](https://www.iana.org/time-zones) or an offset string.
 - `adjust` is a boolean indicating whether to negate a difference in the offset, and will default to *false*.

 ```javascript